moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 The use cases described in this section have one particular attribute in common - the target latency for these cases are on the order of one or two RTTs.
 In order to meet those targets, it is not possible to rely on protocol mechanisms that require multiple RTTs to function effectively.
 For example,

 * When the target latency is on the order of one RTT, it makes sense to use FEC {{RFC6363}} and codec-level packet loss concealment {{RFC6716}}, rather than selectively retransmitting only lost packets.
 These mechanisms use more bytes, but do not require multiple RTTs in order to recover from packet loss.
-* When the target latency is on the order of one RTT, it is impossible to use congestion control schemes like BBR {{I-D.draft-cardwell-iccrg-bbr-congestion-control}}, since BBR has probing mechanisms that rely on temporarily inducing delay and amortizing the consequences of that over multiple RTTs.
+* When the target latency is on the order of one RTT, it is impossible to use congestion control schemes like BBR {{I-D.draft-cardwell-iccrg-bbr-congestion-control}}, since BBR has probing mechanisms that rely on temporarily inducing delay, but these mechanisms can then amortize the consequences of induced delay over multiple RTTs.

-This may help to explain why interactive use cases have often relied on protocols such as RTP {{RFC3550}}, which provide low-level control of packetization and transmission, and make no provision for retransmission.
+This may help to explain why interactive use cases have typically relied on protocols such as RTP {{RFC3550}}, which provide low-level control of packetization and transmission, and make no provision for retransmission.

 ### Gaming {#gaming}